rinja-rs/rinja/book/src/features.md

 default = ["config", "derive", "std", "urlencode"]
 ```

-This should encompass most features an average user of rinja might need.
+This should encompass most features an average user of askama might need.

-*If you are writing a **library** that depends on rinja,
+*If you are writing a **library** that depends on askama,
 and if you want it to be usable in by other users and in **other projects**,
 then you should probably **opt-out of features you do not need**.*